RED SEA SHARKS – FAQ

 HOW DANGEROUS ARE THEY ?

-Elsewhere off Egypt's Red Sea coast attacks have also been rare.
-A man was killed whilst snorkeling off Sharm El Sheikh in 2004 and there was a brief but extremely unsual series of attacks on swimmers off Sharm El Sheikh late in 2010.
+Elsewhere off Egypt’s Red Sea coast attacks have also been rare.
+A man was killed whilst snorkelling off Sharm El Sheikh in 2004 and there was a brief but extremely unusual series of attacks on swimmers off Sharm El Sheikh late in 2010.

-On 30 November, a 48 year old woman had her foot and arm bitten by an oceanic white tip shark while snorkeling at Coral Bay.
-15 minutes later a 70 year old woman snorkeling nearby had her foot and right forearm severed.
+On 30 November, a 48 year old woman had her foot and arm bitten by an oceanic white tip shark while snorkelling at Coral Bay.
+15 minutes later a 70 year old woman snorkelling nearby had her foot and right forearm severed.
 The next morning two men were attacked and badly injured off Ras Nasrani.
-And finally on 5 December, a 70 year old woman was killed by an oceanic white tip also while snorkeling in the Sharm El Sheikh area.
+And finally on 5 December, a 70 year old woman was killed by an oceanic white tip also while snorkelling in the Sharm El Sheikh area.

 There was huge media attention following the series of attacks.
 Some Egyptians even chose to blame them on an Israeli plot to destroy the country’s tourist industry – something for which there is absolutely no factual basis.
 More serious analysts speculated that the more likely cause could have been the dumping of dead sheep into the sea by cargo ships or shark feeding by divers.

-BUT HOW SHOULD I MINIMIZE THE RISK OF BEING ATTACKED ?
+HOW CAN I MINIMIZE THE RISK OF ATTACK ?

 WHAT ARE THE MOST COMMON TYPES OF SHARK SPECIES IN THE RED SEA ?